Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/research.md

 ## Spatial Cross-validtion for Geospatial Data
 <div style="text-align: justify">
 <img style="float: left; padding: 10px 10px 10px 10px;" src="../images/scv2.jpg" width=500>
-Geostatistical learning problems are frequently characterized by spatial autocorrelation in the input features and/or the potential for covariate shift at test time.
+Geospatial learning problems are frequently characterized by spatial autocorrelated input features and by the potential covariate shift at test time.
-These realities violate the classical assumption of independent, identically distributed data, upon which most cross-validation algorithms rely in order to estimate the generalization performance of a model.
-We investigate theoretical criteria for unbiased cross-validation estimators in the geospatial setting and develop a framework for choosing an appropriate strategy to estimate model error, and develop new cross-validation algorithms to address challenging scenarios.
+These realities violate the classical assumption of independent identically distributed data, which most cross-validation algorithms rely on in order to estimate the generalization performance of a model.
+We investigate theoretical criteria for unbiased cross-validation estimators in the geospatial setting, develop a framework for choosing an appropriate strategy to estimate model error, and develop new cross-validation algorithms for challenging scenarios.
 </div>